redconfetti/redconfetti.github.io/_posts/2010-08-09-rails-performance-statistics.md

 tags: []
 comments: []
 ---
-<p>Again, as I search for things, I stumble onto new tools.
-I just found out about a tool for monitoring the performance of Java and Ruby applications called <a href="http://www.newrelic.com/" target="_blank">New Relic</a>.</p>
+Again, as I search for things, I stumble onto new tools.
+I just found out about a tool for monitoring the performance of Java and Ruby applications called <a href="http://www.newrelic.com/" target="_blank">New Relic</a>.

-<p>They provide a free service level for Startups and Students even.</p>
+They provide a free service level for Startups and Students even.